Part 1 - Annex of indicators

 Source: Department for Education

-This table shows that the rate of apprenticeship starts in Ashfield has been gradually growing following a decrease between the 2018 and 2019 figures with the 2022 number being almost the same as the 2018 number.
+This table shows that the rate of apprenticeship starts in Ashfield has been gradually growing following a decrease between the 2019 and 2020 figures.

 5) Claimant rate and 50+ claimant rate